Oil and casein on canvas, 95 5/8 x 237 3/4 in.

 Through the work of the Getty Conservation Institute and J. Paul Getty Museum in 2012–2014, we now can confirm that Pollock could not have painted the entire expanse in a single go.
 The approach is deliberative, and even if it is clear that there are areas where he painted wet-on-wet—that is to say, laid his paints down without allowing them to dry—the analysis of the painting also demonstrates that there were extensive passages that involved a process of painting, revision, and alteration on dry layers.

 There are other dramatic myths attached to the painting; some accounts have claimed that the painting was too long for the space by almost a foot, and when Pollock discovered this, he became quite hysterical.
 Marcel Duchamp and another artist were said to have cut eight inches from one end before it was installed.
 It’s tantalizing to think of Duchamp cutting Pollock’s painting down to size, but there was never any evidence of this when the painting was examined.
 The Getty, in its recent analysis, confirms that “the white priming on the canvas extends across the unpainted tacking margins, to the cut edges of the fabric on both the vertical and horizonal sides.”

 Pollock’s Mural is one of the most influential pieces in the history of American painting, foundational for large-format abstract painting which came to dominate the art world in the immediate decades after World War II.
 The Getty’s treatment of the painting has enabled new perspectives on this seminal work which has continued to capture our imagination.
-Mural is now on view at the Museum of Fine Arts in Boston, MA, through February 23, 2020.
+Mural opens soon at the Solomon R. Guggenheim Museum, New York from October 3, 2020–September 19, 2021.